dowjones/tokendito/docs/README.md

                         Okta tile URL to use.
   --okta-client-id OKTA_CLIENT_ID
                         For OIE enabled Orgs this sets the Okta client ID to replace the value found by tokendito.
 It is used in the authorize code flow.
-  --okta-mfa OKTA_MFA   Sets the MFA method --okta-mfa-response OKTA_MFA_RESPONSE
+  --okta-mfa OKTA_MFA   Sets the MFA method.
+You can also use the TOKENDITO_OKTA_MFA environment variable.
+  --okta-mfa-response OKTA_MFA_RESPONSE
-                        Sets the MFA response to a challenge --use-device-token    Use device token across sessions --quiet               Suppress output
+                        Sets the MFA response to a challenge.
+You can also use the TOKENDITO_OKTA_MFA_RESPONSE environment variable.
+  --use-device-token    Use device token across sessions --quiet               Suppress output
 ```